d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 npm i vue-router@4
 ```

-## setup the router
+## Setup the router

-So let’s start with a bit of the basics we need.
 First we need the basic route configuration which represents the routing tree and in the end our menu structure.

-First we want to focus on the basic menu configuration and the initial page we load.
+We want to focus on the basic menu configuration and the initial page we are loading.
-Therefore we will create the `MainPage.vue` component which we can place in the `src/components` directory.
+Therefore we will create the `MainPage` component which we can place in the `src/components` directory.
-The component should simpley shot it's name for demonstartion purpose:
+The component should simply display it's name for demonstartion purpose:

 ```html
 <script setup lang="ts"></script>